4site-interactive-studios/engrid-docs/src/pages/docs/cheat-sheet.md

 ### Give by Select (add to form component) AKA Gift Type

-The Give by Select pseudo field has its own markup; if it has the `"en__field--give-by-select"` class, then no additional classes are needed.
+The Give by Select pseudo field has its own markup; if it has the `en__field--give-by-select` class, then no additional classes are needed.
 You can change the number of buttons by including a second helper class or by defining your own values in CSS.

 | Class                        | Description                 |
 | ---------------------------- | --------------------------- |